LonxunQuantum/Q-CAD-documentations/source/MLFF/MLFF.rst

 You can adjust the network size according to your need.
 Be advised, however, that due to the heavy computation required by KF, node number per atom should not be too large, and 15 appears reasonable in our test.

-**Please note that right now, only total energy is used as training data in KFNN.
-We will include atomic energy and forces in the future releases.**

 We now use **seper.py** to devide data into a training set and a validation set.
 Currently, the default division is a simple cut between first 80% and 20%.
 Run the following command in the same directory.